hhirsch/sps-buddy/README.md

 sps-buddy example.scl
 ```

-Add steps like these to your github actions.
+Add steps like these to your github actions:
 ```
 - name: Install SPS-Buddy
   uses: jaxxstorm/action-install-gh-release@v1.10.0